akgupta007/House-Renting-Website/README.md

     + SQL database model is in BCNF normalized form to remove redundancy.
     + User friendly UI and Efficient queries and Triggers have been implemented to provide better user experience.
     + User can filter houses data based on location, price range, Number of bedrooms, nearest university and many more.
-  + More details on ER diagram, data source link and queries are given in *Documentation* file
+  + More details on ER diagram, data source link and queries are given in *Documentation.pdf*
   + Sample UI is given in sample folder